 Stronger gun laws?
 Great, but we have to also deal with the fact that this Vegas shooter was using what is already illegal.

 Guns can always be attained by people who really want them and are willing and able to pay.
 Chicago has some of the strictest gun laws in the country, and every weekend there are shootings — ditto Washington DC, which also has strong laws.
+Conversely, Mississippi gun laws are considered to be among the most liberal in the country.
 Laws are great, but they are not the whole answer.
 They are useful mostly for making us feel better b/c we’re “doing something” in the face of what cannot be understood.

 Ultimately, this question, though, goes to something within the human heart, itself.
 I’m not talking about the brokenness of Original Sin (although that is at work, too) — I’m talking about what we are not doing as a people, and as a society, and yes, as a church, to teach the true things about everyone’s God-given worth, value, inherent dignity of the human person.
 It is evil to throw people away, and evil to toss away their memory, too.